-- as the processes of erosion will continue and nourishment will need to be repeated. - sand may influence the rate of erosion and lead to changes in beach shape. - Consider the environmental impacts of sourcing sand either from inland excavation or from offshore dredging. - Place sand up coast and in the nearshore zone and allow waves to move it onto and along the beach. - Undertake the nourishment at a time of year when birds and other organisms are less prevalent.
+- as the processes of erosion will continue and nourishment will need to be repeated. - sand may influence the rate of erosion and lead to changes in beach shape. - Consider the environmental impacts of sourcing sand either from inland excavation or from offshore dredging. - Place sand up coast and in the nearshore zone and allow waves to move it onto and along the beach. - Plough the sand immediately after adding it to the beach to prevent it from becoming too compacted for beach species. - Undertake the nourishment at a time of year when birds and other organisms are less prevalent.